M1ckB/t-sql/README.md

 ## Credits

-The content is owned and developed by [Thomas Lange](https://github.com/thomas-lange-dk) and [Mick Ahlmann Brun](https://github.com/M1ckB).
+The content is maintained and developed by [Thomas Lange](https://github.com/thomas-lange-dk) and [Mick Ahlmann Brun](https://github.com/M1ckB).

 ## Licensing